Delia Akeley: With Carl E. Akeley

 In 1920, after Carl's recovery from blackwater fever, the Akeleys returned to New York accompanied by a pet monkey called "J.T.
 Jr.", acquired by the Akeleys during their last expeditions in Kenya.
-Back in New York, Carl Akeley spent his time raising money for the museum, sculpting models for his dioramas, and becoming better acquainted with Mary Jobe, a former debutante and Bryn Mawr graduate who had become an African explorer and ethnographer.
+Back in New York, Carl Akeley spent his time raising money for the museum, sculpting models for his dioramas, and becoming better acquainted with Mary Lenore Jobe (1878–1966), a former debutante and Bryn Mawr graduate who had become an African explorer and ethnographer.
 Delia became increasingly occupied with the care and study of J.T. who was an extremely bright and jealous primate.

 Both Bodry-Sanders and Kirk suggest that Delia's obsession with the monkey, and increasing isolation from the outside world, contributed to the deterioration of the Akeley marriage, and an acrimonious divorce occurred in 1923.

-Carl married his second wife, Mary, when he was 60 and she was 46, in 1924.
-Carl Akeley returned to Africa to hunt and study the mountain gorillas with his new wife Mary.
+Carl married his second wife, Mary, in 1924 when he was 60 and she was 46.
+Both returned to Africa to hunt and study the mountain gorillas.
 In 1926, Carl contracted what has been described as dysentery but involved aggressive progression and aggressive bleeding from his orifices.